neiljackson1984/rexrothTslotPanelClip/3dPrinting/panelClip/profile/readme.txt

 The contents of this profile folder were retrieved from "C:\Users\Admin\My Things\Profiles\__from_project_folder" on 2016/11/21 19:26:22.93 by "U:\2016-11-21 rexroth t-slot panel clip\3dPrinting\panelClip\captureProfile.bat".
 The contents of this profile folder were automatically generated on 2016/11/22 13:15:30.55 by "U:\2016-11-21 rexroth t-slot panel clip\3dPrinting\panelClip\applyProfile.bat".
 The contents of this profile folder were retrieved from "C:\Users\Admin\My Things\Profiles\__from_project_folder" on 2016/11/22 13:21:00.56 by "U:\2016-11-21 rexroth t-slot panel clip\3dPrinting\panelClip\captureProfile.bat".
+The contents of this profile folder were automatically generated on 2016/11/22 17:56:29.30 by "U:\2016-11-21 rexroth t-slot panel clip\3dPrinting\panelClip\applyProfile.bat".
+The contents of this profile folder were retrieved from "C:\Users\Admin\My Things\Profiles\__from_project_folder" on 2016/11/22 17:56:36.99 by "U:\2016-11-21 rexroth t-slot panel clip\3dPrinting\panelClip\captureProfile.bat".
+The contents of this profile folder were automatically generated on 2016/11/22 20:02:26.46 by "U:\2016-11-21 rexroth t-slot panel clip\3dPrinting\panelClip\applyProfile.bat".
+The contents of this profile folder were retrieved from "C:\Users\Admin\My Things\Profiles\__from_project_folder" on 2016/11/22 20:02:30.06 by "U:\2016-11-21 rexroth t-slot panel clip\3dPrinting\panelClip\captureProfile.bat".